diaozheng999/ppx-react-native/README.md

 }
 ```

+This package also requires [`@nasi/react-native`](https://github.com/diaozheng999/rescript-react-native) as a dependency.

 ## Stylesheet

 This package adds the `%%stylesheet` extension, which removes the need for `Js.t` types for stylesheet calls.
 It allows the use of: